Age of Discovery: Major new trade routes (1542–1565)

 In 1543, three Portuguese traders accidentally became the first Westerners to reach and trade with Japan.
 According to Fernão Mendes Pinto, who claimed to be in this journey, they arrived at Tanegashima, where the locals were impressed by firearms that would be immediately made by the Japanese on a large scale.

 The Spanish conquest of the Philippines was ordered by Philip II of Spain, and Andrés de Urdaneta was the designated commander.
 Urdaneta agreed to accompany the expedition but refused to command and Miguel López de Legazpi was appointed instead.
-The expedition set sail on November 1564.
+The expedition set sail in November 1564.
 After spending some time on the islands, Legazpi sent Urdaneta back to find a better return route.
 Urdaneta set sail from San Miguel on the island of Cebu on 1 June 1565, but was obliged to sail as far as 38 degrees North latitude to obtain favorable winds.

 He reasoned that the trade winds of the Pacific might move in a gyre as the Atlantic winds did.
 If in the Atlantic, ships made the Volta do mar to pick up winds that would bring them back from Madeira, then, he reasoned, by sailing far to the north before heading east, he would pick up trade winds to bring him back to North America.
 His hunch paid off, and he hit the coast near Cape Mendocino, California, then followed the coast south.
 The ship reached the port of Acapulco, on 8 October 1565, having traveled 12000 mi in 130 days.
 Fourteen of his crew died; only Urdaneta and Felipe de Salcedo, nephew of López de Legazpi, had strength enough to cast the anchors.

 Thus, a cross-Pacific Spanish route was established, between Mexico and the Philippines.
-For a long time these routes were used by the Manila galleons, thereby creating a trade link joining China, the Americas, and Europe via the combined trans-Pacific and trans-Atlantic routes.
+For a long time, these routes were used by the Manila galleons, thereby creating a trade link joining China, the Americas, and Europe via the combined trans-Pacific and trans-Atlantic routes.